-In this gentle practice, created by T.K.V.
+In this gentle practice, created by the late T.K.V.
 Desikachar, poses are synchronized with the breath in sequences determined by the needs of the practitioner.
-According to Gary Kraftsow, owner and teacher at The American Viniyoga Institute on the Hawaiian island Maui, Viniyoga is a methodology for developing an integrated practice for each person's needs as they grow and change.
+According to Gary Kraftsow, owner and teacher at The American Viniyoga Institute on the Hawaiian island Maui, Viniyoga is a methodology for developing an integrated practice for each person’s needs as they grow and change.

-"As children, our practice should support balanced growth and development of the body and mind.
+“As children, our practice should support balanced growth and development of the body and mind.
 As adults, it should protect our health and promote our ability to be productive in the world.
-And as seniors, it should help us maintain health and inspire a deeper quest for self-realization," says Kraftsow.
-For more information, visit viniyoga.com.
+And as seniors, it should help us maintain health and inspire a deeper quest for self-realization,” says Kraftsow.

 This style of yoga teaches different ways of doing familiar poses, emphasizing the opening of the spine by beginning at the tailbone and progressing through each spinal area.
 Every pose integrates the foundational principles of asana, anatomy, and yoga philosophy, and emphasizes the development of transcendent inner experience, which is called svaroopa by Patanjali in the Yoga Sutra.
 This is a consciousness-oriented yoga that also promotes healing and transformation.

-Svaroopa Yoga was developed by Rama Berch, who founded and directs the Master Yoga Academy and created the yoga program for Dr. Deepak Chopra's Center for Well Being, both located in La Jolla, California.
-Berch says teaching asanas became increasingly frustrating, because the students seemed to be trying to "impose the pose upon their body rather than unfolding it from within."
-She began looking for ways to guide her students to the deeper effects of each asana, speaking of them as "angles that provide opening, rather than poses to be learned."
+Svaroopa Yoga was developed by Rama Berch, who founded and directs the Master Yoga Academy and created the yoga program for Dr. Deepak Chopra’s Center for Well Being, both located in La Jolla, California.
+Berch says teaching asanas became increasingly frustrating, because the students seemed to be trying to “impose the pose upon their body rather than unfolding it from within.”
+She began looking for ways to guide her students to the deeper effects of each asana, speaking of them as “angles that provide opening, rather than poses to be learned.”
 New students find this a very approachable style, often beginning in chair poses that are comfortable and have a deep healing effect in the spine.
-For more information or to find out if there is a teacher in your area, visit masteryoga.org.

 When you take a Bikram yoga class, expect to sweat.
 Each studio is designed to replicate yoga’s birthplace climate, with temperatures pushing 100 degrees Fahrenheit.